marcglasberg/asyncredux.com/react/testing/testing-user-exceptions.md

 * `status.isCompletedFailed` is equal to `!status.isCompletedOk`.

-Then, there are two errors we can read:
+And then, there are two errors we can read:

 * `status.originalError` is the error that was originally thrown by the action's `before` or `reduce` methods.
 However, this error might have been changed by the action itself, by the